 - Programmable logic controller (PLC) motor control centers and operator interface control panels for new supervisory control and data acquisition (SCADA) system

-This was the first project Gibson worked with the Village of Bensenville, which they won through a competitive bid process.
 The Bensenville Wastewater Treatment Plant serves the roughly 20,000 residents of Bensenville and provides northeast Chicagoland safer water and a more environmentally friendly watershed.